rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 ## Extension Tasks
 > _Ideas for go-getters.
 Advanced topic for doers to get on with if they finish early.
 These will usually not have a solution available and are provided for additional scope._

-- Pipeline Tasks
+- Pipeline Tasks:
     * Add pipeline for `master` branch for each project.
-Use `test-` instead of `dev-` across all config and names in the pipeline
+Use `test-` instead of `dev-` across all config and names in the pipeline.
     * Do the `.openshift-applier` steps as part of the pipeline for greater end to end automation.
-- Promote build
+- Promote build:
-    * Create a _promote-to-uat_ phase after the `master` branch deploy
+    * Create a _promote-to-uat_ phase after the `master` branch deploy.
-    * Create a `uat` env using the OpenShift Applier as seen before
+    * Create a `uat` env using the OpenShift Applier as seen before.
     * Tag and promote the image without rebuilding after the `test-**-deploy`
-- MongoDB tasks
+- MongoDB tasks:
-    * Add MongoDB Stateful set for the UAT environment (or test)
+    * Add MongoDB Stateful set for the UAT environment (or test).
-    * Inject MongoDB config into the NodeJS app using config map & secrets.
+    * Inject MongoDB config into the Node.js app using config map & secrets.
-    * Improve the security of the DB by making the user /passwords randomly generated
+    * Improve the security of the DB by making the user /passwords randomly generated.
-- Setup Nexus as an `npm` mirror registry and use it in the builds to speed up the build time
+- Setup Nexus as an `npm` mirror registry and use it in the builds to speed up the build time.

 <!--
 ## Additional Reading